 What Doesn’t Work

-Before finding the real fix, I tried two approaches that both failed:
+Before finding the real fix, I tried several approaches that all failed:

 1. OpenWrt Hotplug Script (/etc/hotplug.d/usb/)